open-access-policies/health-tech/_resilience_policies/RES-POL-001.md

 - Development and at least annual review of the Incident Response Plan (IRP).
 - Establishment and maintenance of a designated Incident Response Team (IRT) with clearly defined roles and responsibilities.
 - Annual training and simulation exercises (e.g., tabletop exercises) for the IRT to ensure readiness, with outcomes documented for improvement tracking.
-- Deployment and maintenance of tools and technologies required for incident detection, analysis, and response.
+- Deployment and maintenance of tools and technologies mandated for incident detection, analysis, and response.
 - Maintenance of secure, out-of-band communication channels for the IRT.
 - At least annual testing of incident response capabilities, with results documented and used to drive improvements.